 Focus on Trauma.
 Treat the Cause.

-We challenge you to take an active role in today’s global society and to draw connections between your coursework and current, societal issues.
-Our masters of social work focuses on improving the lives of those in need through a strong understanding of trauma as a root cause of mental illness.
+The online MSW program at Widener University focuses on improving the lives of those in need through a strong understanding of trauma as a root cause of mental illness.
+The program features two tracks based on qualifying criteria.

-Our online masters in social work curriculum consists of 64 credit hours, 32 of which are in core courses, 23 in advanced concentration coursework, and the remaining 9 earned through elective courses.
-There are no required on-site residencies.
+Regular Admission: Students in the regular admission program complete 64 credit hours; 32 of which are core courses, 23 advanced concentration coursework, and the remaining 9 are achieved by choosing three elective courses.